Tastulek/Tastulek/README.md

 ## About Me

-Hello,
-I am Ayken, a PhD student studying human population genetics at the Department of Integrative Biology, University of Wisconsin-Madison.
+I am a PhD student studying human population genetics at the Department of Integrative Biology, University of Wisconsin-Madison.

 | Rank | Programming Languages |
 |-----:|---------------|